JungeAlexander/JungeAlexander.github.io/_posts/2016-07-24-udacity-deep-learning.md

 convolutional NNs;
 embeddings;
 long short-term memory recurrent NNs.
+Furthermore, basic ML concepts such as splitting your data into train, test, and validation set are explained.

-It consists of 4 lessons with short 2-3 minute videos and a total of 6 programming assignments.
+It consists of 4 lessons with ~10 short, 2-3 minute videos and a total of 6 programming assignments.
 The videos are presented by
 [Vincent Vanhoucke](http://vincent.vanhoucke.com/),
-Principal Scientist at Google, and contain lots of simple drawings which make it very easy to understand the course materials.
+Principal Scientist at Google, and contain lots of simple drawings which make it easy to understand the course materials.
-I spent about two hours watching and summarizing the videos in each section and 2-3 hours on each of the assignments.
+I spent about two hours watching and summarizing the videos in each lesson and 2-3 hours on each of the assignments.

 ## Course assignments